The next paragraph will briefly explain the two different scheduling modes available on Sablono. They can be found in the Project Settings.

-- If you defined start or due date for your deliverables, Sablono will automatically schedule the activities, after assigning a process template to deliverables.
+- If you defined the start or due date for your deliverables, Sablono will automatically schedule the activities, after assigning a process template to deliverables.
 This calculation is done separately for all deliverables.

 - If you did not set-up any user-defined dates, Sablono will not be able to schedule the activities of your deliverables.

-- Sablono will also calculate the total float for all activities as the difference between earliest and latest start/end.
+- Sablono will also calculate the total float for all activities as the difference between the earliest and latest start/end.
 If you only defined either start or due date, Sablono will only calculate the one corresponding date, but without a float.

 - Dependencies between deliverables or activities of different deliverables are not included into the calculated programme while using Sablono in the "manual scheduling" mode.

 The "auto scheduling" mode should be used if you are planning to define dependencies between deliverables and activities of different deliverables.
 It works like this:

 - This calculation will pick up the first available user-defined date in your project's activity sequence.
 Starting from here it will use the duration of all activities and the dependencies connecting it to its successor to run a forward calculation of all earliest dates.